In This Section

 Tier 1 - Residency First Issue Certificate (Valid until 2 years of experience in role): For this first level certificate, a master's degree in school psychology is required; must submit official transcripts showing degree.
 The application must prove they have completed any state's approved program leading to certification for the school psychologist role OR three years of out of state experience in the school psychologist role OR must hold a valid Nationally Certified School Psychologist (NCSP) credential issued after December 31, 1991 by the National Association of School Psychologists (NASP).
 Must have successfully completed a comprehensive exam relevant to the role, such as the Praxis II.
 After two years of experience in the role of a school psychologist, must obtain one of the following:

 - School Psychologist Reissue Certificate: An ESA would apply for this certificate after they have completed two years of service in the role while on their Residency First Issue Certificate.
 They must complete two years in the role of a school psychologist in Washington OR hold a Residency ESA Certificate originally issued with a five year expiration date that did not lead to completion of two consecutive years of successful service in the role.
-The certificate may be reissued with no defined expiration date.
+This certificate is valid for 5 years.
 Submission of fingerprints for a background check is required, if a valid certificate is not already on record.
 This reissued certificate is valid for five years.

 - Five-year Residency Renewal:Residency Renewal requires 100 clock hours or four professional growth plans (PGPs) in five years or a combination of clock hours and PGPs.
 Each PGP is worth 25 clock hours.
 Clock hours and PGPs for renewal must be aligned to the school psychologist Domains of Practice

 - Five-year Professional Certificate:Obtain National Certification from the National Association of School Psychologists.

 - Five-year Continuing Certificate:Complete 150 clock hours based on school psychologist Domains of Practice.